lilli-mcnally/luna-beauty/README.md

 `discount = Decimal((total / 100) * settings.DISCOUNT_PERCENTAGE)`

 #### Stripe
 I initially created my checkout form to have fields for “First Name” and “Last Name”.
 However, while trying to get my Stripe Webhooks working, I had an error come up to say “Received unknown parameters “first_name”, “last_name”.
 I realised this was because [Stripe](https://docs.stripe.com/js/elements_object/create_payment_element#payment_element_create-options-business) was expecting one name field to come through, not two.
-I initially fixed this by using the concatenate function in Javascipt to put the first name and last name fields together.
+I initially fixed this by using the concatenate function in JavaScript to put the first name and last name fields together.
 However, I ended up deciding the easier way to fix this issue was to amend the Checkout Model to only have a field for “Name”.

 #### Products Model – Shade
 I wanted to add the option of users choosing different shades for products such as foundation.
 When learning how to create the Product model, I saw examples where the developer had a set list of “XS, S, M, L, XL” for all products, but I wanted to be able to have a different array for each product.
 To fix this issue, I found a field called “ArrayField” in the [Django Documentation](https://docs.djangoproject.com/en/5.0/ref/contrib/postgres/fields/#arrayfield) that can have varying lengths, so that the shades can be iterated through.